Thick as Thieves (TV series): Background

-Dick Clenent and Ian La Frenais had written the successful sitcom Whatever Happened To The Likely Lads (sequel to their 1960's series, The Likely Lads).
-They contributed to Seven of One in 1973, a series of seven individual situation comedy starring Ronnie Barker, with "Prisoner And Escort", serving as the pilot for Porridge.
+Dick Clement and Ian La Frenais had written the successful sitcom Whatever Happened to the Likely Lads? (sequel to their 1960s series, The Likely Lads).
+They contributed two scripts to Seven of One in 1973, a series of seven individual situation comedy starring Ronnie Barker, with "Prisoner And Escort", serving as the pilot for Porridge and “I’ll Fly You For A Quid”..
 Meanwhile, they developed Thick As Thieves for London Weekend, the ITV contractor.

 Production

 External scenes were kept to a minimum, mainly for setting the scene, or as a short linking sequence.
-Where used, these sequences were on videotape instead of film.
+Where used, these sequences were on videotape instead of film, this was usual practice for ITV sitcoms in the 1970s, unlike the BBC which used film.
 Film was used for the sequences used behind the opening and closing titles each week.
 Clement and La Frenais allowed individual plot threads in Thick As Thieves to cross between successive episodes, meaning the series must be run in its serial-like series running order for some of the plotlines to make sense.

-The series (produced by Derrick Goodwin) was moderately successful, however makers London Weekend declined a second series.
+The series was moderately successful, but London Weekend Television declined a second series.